rhoai-mlops/lab-instructions/docs/3-from-studio-to-stage/1-gitops.md

     to a specific version of manifests at a Git commit.
 </pre></div>

 When something is seen as not matching the required state in Git, an application becomes out of sync.
 Depending on how you have implemented your GitOps, Argo CD can then resync the changes to apply whatever is in Git immediately or fire a warning to initiate some other workflow.
-In the world of Continuous Delivery as implemented by ArgoCD, Git is the single source of truth, so we should always apply the changes as seen there.
+In the world of Continuous Delivery as implemented by Argo CD, Git is the single source of truth, so we should always apply the changes as seen there.

-### Argo CD
+### Argo CD Applications
-> Argo CD is one of the most popular GitOps tools.
+Argo CD is one of the most popular GitOps tools.
 It keeps the state of our OpenShift applications synchronized with our git repos.
 It is a controller that reconciles what is stored in our git repo (desired state) against what is live in our cluster (actual state).
-We can configure Argo CD to take actions based on these differences, such as auto sync the changes from git to the cluster or fire a notification to say things have gone out of whack.

-Since we are going to deal with some yaml files, let's switch to a different type of workbench: `code-server` (let's be honest, Jupyter Notebook is not the best when it comes to yaml and commandline utilities🥲)
+We will use Argo CD to deploy our MLOps toolings and models in a repeatable and reproduceable manner.
+We will store the definitions in Git, and let Argo CD to apply the definitions.
+That means, we need to deal with some yaml files :) Since we are going to deal with some yaml files, let's switch to a different type of workbench: `code-server` (let's be honest, Jupyter Notebook is not the best when it comes to yaml and commandline utilities🥲)

 1. Go to OpenShift AI > `USER_NAME` >  Workbenches and click `Create workbench`